-(1) Options and restricted shares vest one-third each year over three years from the grant date.
+(1) Options and restricted shares vest one-third in three equal installments on the anniversary date of the grant date.

-Our Compensation Committee annually reviews the amounts awarded under our non-employee director compensation program based on their analysis of the competitive range of the equity granted to directors at our peer group companies and other publicly-available information.
+Our Compensation Committee annually reviews the amounts awarded under our non-employee director compensation program based on their analysis of the competitive range of the equity granted to directors at our peer group companies and other publicly available information.
 The actual number of restricted shares and shares underlying stock options is determined based on the grant date fair value of the equity awards.
 The stock options have an exercise price equal to the closing price reported on Nasdaq of our Common Stock on the grant date.
 The annual retainer fees are paid to our directors quarterly at the beginning of each quarter.
 In addition, we currently have a policy of reimbursing directors for travel, lodging and other reasonable expenses incurred in connection with their attendance at our Board and Committee meetings.